IskXCr/CS205-Project-5-A-Class-for-Matrices/README.md

 * All operations are written in a single `.hpp` file, because time is limited, and transplanting function with `template`s is hard.
 If time is enough, they can all be transferred to another `.cpp` file.
   * I believe the idea behind this is more important.
 That is, the usage of recursive templates and standard library routines, memory management, etc.
+* Class template `Matrix_base` is not abstract enough, leading to copies of codes (between `Matrix_Ref` and `Matrix`, and also those specializations when `N=1` and `N=0` (They are used to speed up the performance, but they also lead to lots of duplicated codes).
+The usage of `iterator` and `const iterator` should be extracted from `Matrix_ref` and `Matrix` instead of being instantiated from two separate classes.
+  * Haven't considered abstraction to be that difficult, but it turned out to be really difficult.
+* Only basic structure is presented, for example per-element `apply` which applies a lambda function.
+  * Through the use of subscripting, matrix multiplication and other operation can be easily implemented.
+  * The correctness can only be guaranteed on the existing code.
+Further investigation is needed to complement (or refactor) this project.